fangchangma/fangchangma.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist on the 3D machine learning team under Apple AI/ML (Seattle).
-My research interest lies in computer vision, machine learning, robotics, and AR/VR.
-In particular, my current research focus is on 3D reconstruction and depth estimation.
+I am a research scientist at Apple (Seattle).
+I am broadly interested in computer vision, machine learning, and applications in AR/VR.
+Some of the research topics I've worked on include neural rendering, depth estimation, generative neural networks, and self-supervised learning.

+If you have a strong background in computer vision / machine learning / computer graphics and are looking for exciting opportunities (either internship or full-time) at Apple, feel free to reach out.

 [Bio](#bio)
 ======